stratusadv/dandy/docs/index.md

   <img src="/static/img/dandy_logo_512.png" style="margin-top: -70px; margin-bottom: -20px;" />
 </p>

-# Intelligent Development Made Easier...
+# Intelligent Development Made Easierish...

 Dandy is an intelligence framework for developing programmatic intelligent bots and workflows.
 It's opinionated, simple and designed to be incredibly pythonic putting the project and developers first.

-### Why Did We Create Another AI Framework?
+### Why Did We Create Yet Another AI Framework?

 Artificial intelligence programming is a very different experience than conventional programming as it's very probabilistic.
 Based on our experience most of the existing frameworks / libraries are designed to focus more on deterministic outcomes which is not realistic or in our opinion, or beneficial.